JamesSkemp/words/content/post/on-clowns-taking-the-souls-of-people-especially-the-young-and-encapsulating-them-within-balloons.md

 +++
-title = "On Clowns Taking the Souls of People, Especially the Young, and Encapsulating Them Within Balloons" summary = "A look at clowns, based upon God's direct contact - through intuition - with the author on the early morning of January 17th 2004." draft = false comments = true date = "2004-01-17T00:01:00-06:00"
+title = "On Clowns Taking the Souls of People, Especially the Young, and Encapsulating Them Within Balloons" description = "A look at clowns, based upon God's direct contact - through intuition - with the author on the early morning of January 17th 2004." draft = false comments = true date = "2004-01-17T00:01:00-06:00"